 If you are accepted, half of the tuition payment is due by mid January.
 The balance is due on the first day of the course, in April.

-We will update the international scholarship availability for the 2015 apprenticeship by June 2014.
-Please fill out the Apprenticeship Tuition Scholarship Application form if you are interested in applying for a scholarship for the 2015 Apprenticeship.
+Please fill out the Course Fee Waiver Application form if you are interested in applying for a fee waiver for the 2017 Apprenticeship.

 Please download and fill out the visa application form.
 For clarification, please note the following -